upn3xt/chrono/journal/ISSUES.md

 to a variable and then let it unwrapp.

 But other types suchs as integers have no problem with that and now all that's left is make the llvm generate the code.

+## String interpolation(corrupted memory)

+While I managed to get the llvm API to print the stuff, I just have garbage or straight up "nothing".
+This is a minor issue that when solved will be 50% progress to string interpolation.